heartnotes/heartnotes/README.md

 4. Tag commit as <version>
 5. Push tag
 6. Do a production build (see above)
+7. Test production build
-7. Create release entry on Github and attach built executable
+8. Create release entry on Github and attach built executable
-8. Announce to world!
+9. Announce to world!